klsbhr/midterm_markdown/README.md

      alt="this is so hot"
      style="float: left; margin-right: 10px;" />

 I am in the stomach of a bird.
-I don't rememebr how I got out of *that* one!
+I don't remember how I got out of *that* one!